Dragonfly species in Monmouthshire: Red-eyed Damselfly

 Current distribution in the county: what we don’t know

-Prior to 2020, in addition to the Coity Tips record, Red-eyed Damselfly was recorded from the following additional sites, all in the south of the county, and it would be valuable to know if it is still present at any of these (year of most recent record in brackets): Ynys-y-fro Reservoirs (2019), Lliswerry Pond (2018), Mathern fishing ponds (2017), Goldcliff lagoons (2014), Rogiet country park (2013) and Dewstow garden in Caldicot (2011).
-It is possible that records from a small number of these sites relate to Small Red-eyed Damselfly, which is now found at several of them, and may not have been ‘on the radar’ of the observers at the time.
+Prior to 2020, in addition to the Coity Tips record, Red-eyed Damselfly was recorded from the following additional sites, all in the south of the county, and it would be valuable to know if it is still present at any of these (year of most recent record in brackets): Mathern fishing ponds (2017), Goldcliff lagoons (2014), Rogiet country park (2013) and Dewstow garden in Caldicot (2011).
+It is possible that some of these records relate to Small Red-eyed Damselfly, which may not have been ‘on the radar’ of the observers at the time.

 Distribution elsewhere